Former GOP presidential candidate Herman Cain dies at 74

 “I don’t even know who this woman is,” Cain said during a news conference in Arizona that he called to quell the controversy.
 “I tried to remember if I recognized her and I didn’t.”

-Polls in the weeks afterward showed Cain’s popularity had slipped considerably.
+Polls conducted in the weeks afterward showed Cain’s popularity had slipped considerably.

-Cain honed his speaking skills in the corporate world, then hosted a radio talk show in Atlanta that introduced his political views and up-by-the-bootstraps life story to many Tea Party supporters and other conservatives.
+Cain honed his speaking skills in the corporate world, then hosted a radio talk show in Atlanta that introduced his political views and up-by-the-bootstraps life story to many tea party supporters and other conservatives.

 But he repeatedly fumbled under the scrutiny that follows a front-runner for the presidency.
 He gave a rambling response when asked by the editorial board of the Milwaukee Journal Sentinel whether he supported or opposed Obama’s policies in Libya.
 The videotaped interview went viral on the internet.